TomoTomo598/juggler-game-js/README.md

-# juggler-game-js
+# slot-machine-js
-A Juggler game which written by JS🛠️
+A slot game which written by JS🛠️